The generalised hodograph method for non-diagonalisable integrable systems of hydrodynamic type: The generalised hodograph method

 where

-In the diagonal case, Tsarev's proof revolves around the observation that, on the solution $\textbf{u}(x,t)$ of the algebraic system \eqref{ndhm} defined by the vector field $Y$ which is associated with the symmetries \eqref{symndshtY} of \eqref{ndshtX}, the matrix $M$ is diagonal.
-By using this fact, and taking into account that in the diagonal case $e^i=1$ for each $i\inw$, the equations \eqref{xtder} immediately reduce to
+The function $\textbf{u}(x,t)$ is implicitly defined by the algebraic system \eqref{ndhm} and thus we can assume that $M$ is non-degenerate when restricted to $\textbf{u}(x,t)$.
+In the diagonal case, Tsarev's proof revolves around the observation that, on the solution $\textbf{u}(x,t)$ of the algebraic system \eqref{ndhm} defined by the vector field $Y$ which is associated with the symmetries \eqref{flowY} of \eqref{flowX}, the matrix $M$ is diagonal.
+By using this fact, and taking into account that in the diagonal case $e^i=1$ for each $i\inw$, equations \eqref{xtder} immediately reduce to

 implying the result.

 It turns out that a similar idea proves successful in the non-diagonal regular case as well.
 Firstly, observe that on the solution $\textbf{u}(x,t)$ of the algebraic system \eqref{ndhm} we have